ZakHollows/PC-build-and-troubleshooting/README.md

 ## SSD mismatch
 - Cause - Motherboard SSD slot only supports PCIe 3.0, can fit PCIe 4.0 SSDs but not at those speeds
 - Fix - Aquired correct SSD with correct sized screws for installation, and additional heatsink
+## OS errors
+- Cause TPM not enabled due to age of motherboard, as well as secure boot not enabled
+- Fix - Go into Bios and enable both TPM and secure boot
+## Blank screen
+- Cause - change in BIOS settings created issues with the GPU due to its age for the display cable
+- Fix - try other ports for the display cable, swapped out for a hdmi cable which provided picture

 # Photos
 ![Cable management](https://github.com/ZakHollows/Asus-ROG-STRIX-pc-build/blob/055ead3500b4be98dafa800fd5a15a381ddde5a2/Pc%20resources/20251116_141908.jpg)